-Eldora, Iowa: Twister Movie House (In Transition)This 2-story wood frame home survived the elements on the silver screen, but it ain't looking too good in real life until it got hit with a whirlwind of renovations.
+Eldora, Iowa: Twister Movie House (In Transition)This 2-story wood frame home survived the elements on the silver screen.
+Wasn't looking too good in real life until it got hit with a whirlwind of renovations.

 - Avenue Y, Eldora, IA